South Shore Plaza

-History

-Opening and expansion
+South Shore Plaza is a shopping mall in Braintree, Massachusetts, United States.
+The mall spans 1586446 sqft of selling space, making it the largest mall in New England by square footage and the 16th-largest mall in the country.
+The mall was anchored by Filene's when it opened as an open-air plaza in 1961.
+Jordan Marsh, Lord & Taylor, and Sears opened stores around the time the mall was enclosed in 1976.
+As of March 2025, the mall is anchored by Sears, Macy's, Primark, and Target, with Dick's House of Sport filling the vacancy left by Nordstrom by 2026.

+Development

+Establishment and early expansions

 South Shore Plaza originally opened in 1961 as an open-air plaza with a 120000 sqft Filene's and thirty smaller stores.
 A 300316 sqft Jordan Marsh opened in 1967.
 The center was enclosed in 1976 and saw additional anchors, such as Lord & Taylor in 1979 and Sears in 1980, when the mall reached 100 stores.
 In 1995 and 1996, a second level was added, including the "Boardwalk Cafes" food court, and the Filene's store was expanded to include a home store.
 This nearly doubled the mall's size, giving it a bright and airy feel, largely because of abundant skylighting and spacious corridors.

+Effects of Macy's conversions

 Also in 1996, the Jordan Marsh store was renamed Macy's.
 In 1998, Simon Property Group acquired the mall owner, Corporate Property Investors, and assumed management.

-Effects of Federated–May merger

 In 2005, May Department Stores, at the time the parent of Lord & Taylor and Filene's, was acquired by Federated Department Stores, the owner of Macy's.
 As a result, the Filene's store was briefly closed in March 2006, before using the space to relocate its Macy's store that May.
 The remainder of the Filene's stores were converted Macy's later that year.
 Federated sold the Lord & Taylor chain later that year and sold the vacant Jordan Marsh/Macy's space to Simon Property Group.
 Filene's Basement, one of the mall's former anchors, filed for bankruptcy protection on May 4, 2009.
 New York's Crown Acquisitions made a bid to buy Filene's Basement including their famous Downtown Crossing location which closed for reconstruction in 2007.
 The South Shore Plaza store in Braintree closed in December 2011.